Leading and Caring for Children

 The Pick a New Good Behavior to Reward page offers only two choices, generating a list of possibilities for each category.
 The operational principle: Behaviors followed by pleasant consequences are more likely to happen again.
 There are few statements about sentient beings that are provably true — this is one of them.

-The Change the Antecedents page may surprise you when you grasp the power of constructing a space where the behavior problem simply disappears within a short time.
+The Change the Antecedents page offers surprises.
+It’s interesting to grasp the power of constructing a space where the behavior problem simply disappears, usually within a short time.
 This seems to be an art form.

 The Continue to Measure page re-introduces the true stories of the three example children of the A-B-C Pattern page.
 Three pages open through this portal showing the entire protocol on three children in decreasing ages, 5, 4, 2.5 — SandyJeremyCharlie.

-It all pulls together with the Management Protocol Form PDF , which thousands have found helpful in thinking all of this through with families, staff, and administrators.
+It pulls together with the Management Protocol Form PDF , which thousands have found helpful in thinking this through with families, staff, and administrators.

-Finally, the Using Rewards Effectively page brings up that most misunderstood of ideas: rewards.
-Alfie Kohn, the master thinker about the misuse of rewards, may or may not agree with my take on this.
-I base how I think, not on academic research or theory, but on my experiences with hundreds of children.
-The trick is to never fix a reward in place.
-All along the child’s path to develop more productive choices the rewards the facilitator arranges change, too.
+Finally, the Using Rewards Effectively page brings up what I think is the most misunderstood aspect of this: positivity.
+Alfie Kohn, the master thinker about the misuse of rewards, may not agree with my take on this.
+I constructed my understanding, not on academic research, clinical practice, or theory, but on my experiences with hundreds of children.
+All along the child’s path to develop more productive choices the rewards take different forms.
 Yes, one can be punished by rewards, but not if they fade out so fast one never gets hooked.

 Navigation Links